 Carly continues to be an inspiration to those around her.
 She has had three, successful years at Slippery Rock University and will continue to inspire even after graduation.
 Thank you, Carly, for sharing your story with us.

 Carly Thorne is currently a senior at Slippery Rock University studying Public Relations, and she will be graduating in December 2015.
 Throughout her time in college, two colleges I might add, she has overcome multiple situations that have shaped her into who she is today.
 Before beginning college at Kent State, her cousin was in a fatal accident.
 This was her first situation with such a tragedy.
 A week after the death of her cousin, she found out that her mother had been diagnosed with stage 4 metastatic breast cancer.
 She continued to study at Kent State for one year, and then transferred to Slippery Rock University and got a job at Old Main as the student worker for the Assistant to the President.
 During this time, her mother became even more ill, with the cancer making its way through her body, and ultimately into her brain; she passed away on August 15, 2014.
+Carly has had to overcome some things that one person couldn't even image about.
+For this project, I will get to know Carly and allow her to tell her story about her life, and how she overcame all of these obstacles.
+She will be an inspiration to others in similar situations, and continue to remind people that no one fights alone.

 Every 3rd Thursday in November, the American Cancer Society launches an event to encourage people to quit smoking, which is known as the Great American Smokeout.
 Slippery Rock University hosted The Great American Smokeout on November 19, during common hour, in the commuters lounge on the second floor of the Smith Student Center.
 Students had a chance to walk around and see all of the information about cigarettes, chew, e-cigs, and much more.
 They also had the opportunity to speak with students from the HOPE Peer Educators, and ask any questions they might have.
 Refreshments were also provided.

 I attended the Empty Bowls event at 5:05 p.m., that was held at the Smith Student Center all day long.
-The event was to help raise money for local hunger-fighting organizations, such as Feed My Sheep
+The event was to help raise money for local hunger-fighting organizations, such as Feed My Sheep.

 A student signs in to receive dinner and buy their own bowl.